Cannabis Induced Psychosis Symptoms and Treatment

 3. Delusions

-Delusions are the belief in something that can be proven to be false, such as the feeling of being immortal or thinking that everyone is out to get them
+Delusions are the belief in something that can be proven to be false, such as the feeling of being immortal or thinking that everyone is out to get them.

 However, in the majority of cases, many of the symptoms of cannabis-induced psychosis tend to subside shortly after the drug has worked its way out of the body or a person stops using marijuana.

-Marijuana is often touted as medicinal, but it can actually worsen the symptoms of an existing mental health condition.
-For instance, individuals battling anxiety disorders or those who are suffering from some types of depression may experience symptoms that are more intense than normal because of the psychoactive properties of weed.
+Individuals battling anxiety disorders or those who are suffering from some types of depression may experience symptoms that are more intense than normal because of the psychoactive properties of weed.

 While the primary symptoms of cannabis-induced psychosis are delusions, hallucinations and disassociation, there are other indicators that a person might be experiencing the condition.